Gaga-Demetrashvili/EventIngestionAPI/README.md

 2. **Default rules fallback**: Uses default mapping rules if no dynamic match exists
 3. **Validation**: Validates mapped internal event before publishing
 4. **Error handling**: Returns detailed error messages for missing mappings or validation failures
-5. **Because all requests rely on the same mapping data, a simple caching mechanism is used to improve performance.
+5. **Caching**: Because all requests rely on the same mapping data, a simple caching mechanism is used to improve performance.
-   **Note: Updates in the database may not be reflected immediately, as the cache TTL is currently 2 minutes.
+   **Note**: Updates in the database may not be reflected immediately, as the cache TTL is currently 2 minutes.

 ### Failure Simulation
 - Random publishing failures are simulated in the `PublishAsync` method